MY 007: History

 007 was completed by Aegean Yacht at Bodrum, Turkey as Amazon-A in December 2006.
-It was later renamed Royal Enterprise and was sold to its final owner in 2012.
+It was later renamed Royal Enterprise and was sold to its final owner in 2012 and renamed 007.
 It last underwent refurbishment in 2018 in Turkey.

-On the night of 2 September 2022, 007 experienced a GPS malfunction while off Kythnos Island, Greece.
-Reportedly, the captain (an Israeli/Swiss Businessman who also owned the boat) of the ship moved closer to the shore as a result of this malfunction, steering the ship into water less than ten meters deep.
+On the night of 2 September 2022, the yacht experienced a GPS malfunction while off Kythnos Island, Greece.
+Reportedly, 007s captain and owner (an Israeli/Swiss businessman) moved closer to the shore as a result of this malfunction, steering into water less than ten meters deep.
 007 ran aground on rocks, developing a list and becoming half submerged.
 By the time the Coast Guard arrived, the vessel was beyond rescue, but the five people on board were saved without injury.
 The following day, an antipollution barrier was established around the ship and an investigation was launched into the incident.